thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

     </text>)

 Here we declare the contents of our window.
-Since we want a [Kendo Grid](http://demos.kendoui.com/web/grid/index.html) inside of our window to display the search results, we use Razor's @&lt;text&gt; syntax to declare our grid.
+Since we want a [Kendo Grid](http://demos.kendoui.com/web/grid/index.html) inside of our window to display the search results, we use Razor's `@<text>` syntax to declare our grid.
 We also subscribe to the `change` event of a the grid.
 The `change` event is fired when a user selects an item in the grid.
 This will be useful later when we need to redirect the user to the order that they select.